 As with our other financing options, interested borrowers must meet certain requirements to obtain a loan from Groundfloor.
 Borrowers must have a minimum credit score of 600 and must create or have an entity, as we do not lend to individuals.
 The ADU pilot program is open to first-time as well as experienced borrowers, provided their proposed project qualifies for a loan; however, first-time borrowers should carefully consider whether they are prepared to take on the responsibilities of becoming a landlord or property manager before beginning an ADU project.

 Once the loan is approved, our team pre-funds the loan, qualifies it as an investment security (limited recourse obligation, or LRO) with the SEC, and places it on our platform for retail investors to allocate funds to.
-As with other real estate projects currently on the platform, retail investors will be able to incrementally invest in ADU projects with $10 at a time, and will earn interest over the period their money is active in the loan.
+As with other real estate projects currently on the platform, retail investors can incrementally invest in ADU projects with $10 at a time, and earn interest over the period their money is active in the loan.

 Groundfloor was founded in 2013 as a way to give everyone simple and direct access to private capital markets on equal terms.
 We are proud to continue offering new and innovative ways to invest in private, in-demand real estate projects while simultaneously providing maximum benefits to the communities in which we operate.

-Please feel free to reach out to us with any questions or comments you may have by commenting below or by emailing our support team at firstname.lastname@example.org.
+Please feel free to contact us with any questions or comments you may have by commenting below or emailing our support team at email@example.com.
 We always enjoy hearing from you.